bytesandbalance/Gantt-Chart-Code/README.md

 The `FeatureDataAndChildren` struct holds two pieces of data:

-> Backticks: `FeatureDataAndChildren`. can be done in the title too.
-> I don't think this needs to be such an important section, so it should be added as a child of another section, eg `####`.
-> I think this needs a bit more explanation as it is very nuanced.
-It's because the incoming project feature input lines are what reference the parent feature (if any), but when we're trying to invert the relationship from parent->this to this->children, we don't have all the data during the iteration but know that it _should_ come later.

-- feature_data: an Option of a reference to a RawFeature struct.
-This means that feature_data could either contain a reference to a RawFeature instance, or it could be None, indicating that there is no RawFeature instance associated with this struct.
+- `feature_data`: an `Option` of a reference to a `RawFeature` struct.
+It's an `Option` because it is only updated to `Some` when that data is found (which might be later than when the `RawFeature` is created).
+This means that `feature_data` could either contain a reference to a `RawFeature` instance, or it could be `None`, indicating that there is no `RawFeature` instance associated with this struct.

-> - Remove lines in between list items (as mentioned)
-> - backticks for code, eg: `feature_data`
-> - Instead of saying _an Option of a reference to a RawFeature struct_, you could say _an Optional reference to a `RawFeature`_ and mention that it's an `Option` because it is only updated to `Some` when that data is found (which might be later than when the `RawFeature` is created).
-> - Worth noting that if it is still `None` at the end of building that vector, then there is missing data (and there should probably be a warning).
-That check doesn't yet exist in the code.
-It could be done using a `.filter` where it equals `None` and then a count. if `>0 `, then `tracing::warning`.

-- children: a Vec (vector) of FeatureID values.
-This is a list of child feature IDs that can be used to look up related information in the FeatureMap.
+- `children`: a Vec (vector) of `FeatureID` values.
+This is a list of child feature IDs that can be used to look up related information in the `FeatureMap`.

-FeatureMap is a type alias for a HashMap (hash map) data structure.
-A HashMap is a collection of key-value pairs, where the keys are of type FeatureID (which is defined as a type alias for String) and the values are of type FeatureDataAndChildren.
-This type alias makes it more expressive and easier to use, as the type FeatureMap is more meaningful and understandable than the underlying type HashMap.
+`FeatureMap` is a type alias for a HashMap (hash map) data structure.
+A HashMap is a collection of key-value pairs, where the keys are of type `FeatureID` (which is defined as a type alias for String) and the values are of type `FeatureDataAndChildren`.
+This type alias makes it more expressive and easier to use, as the type `FeatureMap` is more meaningful and understandable than the underlying type HashMap.

 'a is a lifetime annotation.
 In Rust, lifetimes are a way of expressing the relationship between references.
 They ensure that references are used in a safe and correct way by preventing references from pointing to data that has been dropped.